sespy/researchcomputing.io-hugo/content/posts/buy-vs-build-is-not-just-for-software.md

 So making excellent software hard, so why would you EVER go it on your own?

-No such soluton exists: While there is a lot of suprisinly specify 3rd party solutions.[ mazing examples here ] not everything needed in the world of software has been created.
-And buying a big solution that includes one smaller set of functionaotuy you need fails basic economic tests.
+No such solution exists: While there is a lot of surprisingly specify 3rd party solutions.[ mazing examples here ] not everything needed in the world of software has been created.
+And buying a big solution that includes one smaller set of functionality you need fails basic economic tests.

 It's not just harder for YOU: Somebody wrote the software you buy and you can't assume that they were somehow magically better at writing software than the developers that your recruiters brought you.
 Your developers are not perfect, but neither are theirs.